thegetty/bronze-guidelines/content/intro.md

 Various forms of sand casting have been used to create a wide range of items since the beginnings of metallurgy.[^52] From the Renaissance period until the nineteenth century, the process involved a range of materials and binders not strictly classified as “sand” and was limited to small-scale sculptural works.[^53] Sand casting as we now know it was first used for bronze sculpture in Europe at the end of the eighteenth or the beginning of the nineteenth century,[^54] and is still in use today for this purpose, and prolifically for industrial casting, especially of iron.

-In this process, special casting sand that is naturally bound with clay (or synthetically bonded materials such as resin)[^55] is rammed around a chef-modèle positioned in stacked metal frames (or flasks) called the cope (top) and the drag (bottom) ({% ref 'fig-009' %}).
+In this process, special casting sand that is naturally bound with clay (or synthetically bonded materials such as resin)[^55] is rammed around a chef-modèle positioned in stacked metal frames (or flasks) called the cope (top) and the drag (bottom) ({% open 'fig-009' %}).
 Smaller piece mold segments are often fashioned within these larger sections and designed for ease of construction and disassembly, as it will be necessary to remove the pattern and reassemble the mold precisely for casting.
 Should a core be needed, it is formed using a sand version of the cut-back core process (see [GI§2.3.2](/intro/#s2-3-2) above and [Case Study 6](/case-studies/6/)).[^56]

 The predominantly sandy composition of the mold minimizes shrinkage of both mold and core, which assures greater control of the thickness of the cast.
 Access to the inner surface of the mold before casting also allows for greater quality control and last-minute alterations or repairs.[^57] Furthermore, that surface is often coated with a layer of soot or graphite, which helps produce a reducing environment at the point of contact with the hot metal.
 The lower cost of sand relative to wax is also seen as an advantage,[^58] and natural sands (meaning, those that contain a natural clay binder) are reusable.
 Piece molding requires great skill, especially when working with models with complex textures and undercuts (see for instance [Case Study 6](/case-studies/6/)).
 It should be noted that high-quality sand casts such as those made in France in the nineteenth century can be essentially {% def "seam" %}-free.
 This is accomplished through precise ramming of the sand—not too loose, not too dense—so that the sand swells just slightly upon baking to seal the gap.[^59]